urilivshits/previous_tab_keyboard_shortcut/README.md

 **Q: Does this extension spy on me?**
 A: **Absolutely not.** This extension doesn't collect, store, or transmit any personal data.
 All tab history stays on your device where it belongs.
 We're not Facebook, people.

 **Q: What permissions does this thing need?**
-A: Just two, and for good reasons:
+A: Just one, and for good reason:
 - **Storage**: To save your tab history locally (shocking concept, I know)
-- **Tabs**: To manage tab switching and track active tabs (literally the entire point)

 **Q: Is my browsing history safe?**
 A: Yep.
 The extension only tracks tab IDs (just numbers) and doesn't read or store any website content, URLs, or your embarrassing search history.